huangherry2007/cipherpay-circuits/scripts/README.md

 **What it does:**
 - Compiles all core circuits to R1CS format
 - Generates WebAssembly files for proof generation
+- Creates shared ptau file for all circuits (if needed)
 - Creates proving keys (.zkey files) using Groth16
 - Exports verification keys for on-chain verification
 - Copies verification keys to expected test locations
+- Automatically generates ptau files if needed

 **Generated files per circuit:**
 - `{circuit}.r1cs` - R1CS constraint system